BrandonXu6106/obsidianpublish/content/posts/software/paid-open-source.md

 As soon as you hit CTRL-V on that snippet of code, as soon as that static code is inserted into your own, that code comes to life.
 Immediately, it might surface ridiculous amounts of red squigglies, break other code, or force you to rewrite your previous code just to make it work.
 But when code transitions from a resting static state to an active living state, it starts to also incur a set of hidden costs.

-Like a living organism in a symbiotic relationship, there is a mutual [[interdependence]] between it and others in the software ‘ecosystem’ in order to survive.
+Like a living organism in a symbiotic relationship, there is a mutual [[../../thoughts/interdependence.md]] between it and others in the software ‘ecosystem’ in order to survive.
 As a result, this ecosystem requires constant upkeep to ensure that components don’t fall out of balance: dependency bumps, documentation updates, and infrastructure changes.

 ## Free as in speech, not as in beer